geological-survey-of-queensland/gsq-lodgement-portal/survey-minting-matching.md

 ## To-be Survey PID Matching business process

-1. The submitter starts a Survey Plan form in the Lodgement Portal.
+1. The submitter starts a Survey form in the Lodgement Portal.
 1. The submitter selects a PID using a PID selector component (same user experience as borehole selector component).
     a.
 The user can type in a PID or the survey title.
     b.
 The system returns the PID and name of the survey to the submitter.